Finding Undervalued Homes in Ames, IA

 We chose to use the supervised models over the penalized linear models for the rest of our analysis, sacrificing a clearer relationship between the features and the predicting factor for accuracy in our final result.

-Predicting Improved Sale Price
+Predicting Improved Sale Prices for Houses

 We used a naive threshold for determining whether a home was undervalued.
 This threshold would likely be different if we had domain knowledge or more data available to us.